Retaining legacy ERP systems can create a host of problems and challenges, stifling your business and compromising your success.

 If all else fails and individuals begin to take matters into their own hands, the inevitable fall out becomes a reliance on personal spreadsheets.

-Excel is a fantastic tool but is not designed with Customers in mind.
+Excel is a fantastic tool but is not designed with customer management in mind.

 A lack of collaboration, broken formulae and minimal insight at scale combine to make the spreadsheet alternative a productivity and visibility killer.